uk-gov-mirror/ministryofjustice.fb-user-filestore/README.md

 # fb-user-filestore

+A Ruby on Rails application to handle file uploads from forms on the Form Builder platform

 ## Making API calls

 To craft calls to the API the below script can be used from the rails console.